MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/alert.md

 ## Notes

-Alerts are dynamic content that is injected into the page when it changes and a person using a screenreader needs to know that some state of the application has changed.
+Alerts are dynamic content that is injected into the page when it changes and a person using a screen reader needs to know that some state of the application has changed.

 - Use alerts sparingly.
 - If an alert is present on page load, it won't be read automatically